dib-lab/2020-paper-sourmash-gather/manuscript.md

 ## Minimum metagenome covers support accurate and flexible taxonomic assignment

 We can build a taxonomic classifier on top of minimum metagenome covers by reporting the taxonomies of the constituent genomes, weighted by distinct overlap and aggregated at the relevant taxonomic level using an LCA approach.
-Our CAMI-based taxonomic benchmarking shows that this approach is competitive for all metrics across all taxonomic levels (Figures @fig:spider and @fig:scores).
+Our CAMI-based taxonomic benchmarking shows that this approach is competitive with extant approaches for all metrics across all taxonomic levels (Figures @fig:spider and
+@fig:scores).
+This accuracy also suggests that minimum metagenome covers themselves are likely to be accurate, since choosing the correct set of genomes is required for accurate taxonomic assignment.

 One convenient feature of this approach to taxonomic analysis is that new or changed taxonomies can be readily incorporated by assigning